Imran fears another assassination attempt during Eid holiday - ExBulletin

 The Pakistani leader of Tehreek-e-Insaf (PTI) claimed that, as with the “planned” attack in Wazirabad, “they” are planning another assassination attempt.

-The term “them” used by Khan is what he associates with the government, security and military establishment, which he has accused of plotting against him to first overthrow his government and then eliminate it.
+The term “them” used by Khan is what he associates with the government, security and military establishment, which he accuses of plotting against him to first overthrow his government and then eliminate it.

-The former Prime Minister asked the LHC to intervene in this affair and to order the authorities concerned to refrain from arresting it in order to avoid what he described as a “bloodbath”, planned by ” them “.
+The former Prime Minister asked the LHC to intervene in the case and to order the authorities concerned to refrain from arresting it in order to avoid what he described as a “bloodbath”, planned by “them”.

-Khan also said that the plan of the current coalition government led by Prime Minister Shehbaz Sharif was not to incarcerate him but to eliminate him.
+Khan also said the plan of the current coalition government led by Prime Minister Shehbaz Sharif was not to incarcerate him, but to eliminate him.

 “The situation at my residence in Zaman Park would deteriorate if attacked again by police and security guards.
-Those who want to kill me are in government and want bloodshed, not relief,” he added.
+Those who want to kill me are in government and want bloodshed, not relief,” he said. he adds.

-“In both cases of Imran Khan and Shahbaz Gill, police officials were prevented from taking coercive action, but they did not bother to comply with any court order,” the statement said. attorney.
+“In both cases of Imran Khan and Shahbaz Gill, police officials were prevented from taking coercive action, but they did not bother to comply with any court order,” said the lawyer.

-Meanwhile, the court officer strongly opposed Khan’s lawyer’s version, insisting that there was no illegality in the police actions, asking the court to dismiss the requests from PTI leaders and to prevent them from trying to influence and intervene in the investigation process.
+Meanwhile, the court officer strongly opposed Khan’s lawyer’s version, insisting that there was no illegality in the police actions, asking the court to dismiss the request of the head of the PTI and to prevent them from trying to influence and intervene in the investigation process.
+[IANS/JS]

 |